YOUR BASKET

 Carbonation Method

 In this method, there is no secondary fermentation.
-The carbonation that makes the wine sparkling is instead achieved via an injection into the wine.
-This makes it the least expensive method of sparkling wine, but the finishing product lacks somewhat in flavour and maturity.
+The carbonation that makes the wine sparkling is achieved by injecting carbon dioxide into the wine.
+This makes it the least expensive method for sparkling wine, but the finished product lacks some flavour and maturity.

 What Are the Different Types of Sparkling Wine?